 The ACH (or the air change per hour rate) shows you exactly how many times the unit cleans the entire room’s air during one hour.
 So, if you find an air purifier that has 5 ACH this means the air will be cleaned every twelve minutes.

 What you should understand is that the advertised ACH rate usually means the rate at the maximum operating speed and the maximum room size.
-So if you like your air purifier to be quiet and don’t want to run it at maximum speeds all the time, it’s wise to oversize by, say, 20-40%.
+So if you like your air purifier to be quiet and do not want to run it at maximum speeds all the time, it is wise to oversize by, say, 20-40%.